-October (Aiden’s birthday) through January are months we sort of wish away.
-They are so heavy and so hard.
+October (HIs birthday) through January are months we sort of wish away.
+They are so heavy and hard.
 I feel like I pull myself back up from his birthday and Thanksgiving is RIGHT there, then Christmas, then “Happy New Year!”

 It’s another year my son’s feet won’t touch this earth.
 Another year of this…